imanzaf/Employee_Performance_Prediction/README.md

 # Predicting Employee Performance
-#### This project looked at predicting employee performance using regression analysis with a focus on understanding feature importance
+#### This project aimed to predict employee performance using regression analysis with a focus on model evaluation and feature selection